tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 operation, by providing a public commitment $\textcolor{blue}{K}$ to this random mask.
-This shifts a verification of a property of our secrets $\textcolor{red}{k}$ and $\textcolor{red}{a}$ into a verfication about our public values
+This shifts a verification of a property of our secrets $\textcolor{red}{k}$ and $\textcolor{red}{a}$ into a verification about our public values
 $\textcolor{blue}{K}$ and $\textcolor{blue}{A}$.

 There is one big flaw in this scheme though.
 Our challenger can reuse our proof to impersonate us.

 After seeing $\textcolor{blue}{K}$ and $\textcolor{blue}{s}$,
-they can play this game with another challenger, and simply reuse these values.
-This allows them to convince a challenger that they know the secret associated with $\textcolor{blue}{A}$.
+they can play this game with another challenger.
+If they just reuse these values, they will win the game. his allows them to convince a challenger that they know the secret associated with $\textcolor{blue}{A}$.

-The problem stems from the fact that challengers don't act any differently, so the answer to one challenger's question can be used for any other challenger.
+The problem is that challengers don't act any differently, so the answer to one challenger's question can be used for any other challenger.

-To fix this, we can have the challenger randomize their challenge, and force us to incorporate this randomness into a proof of identity tailored to this request:
+To fix this, we can have the challenger randomize their challenge.
+Now we have to use this randomness to make a proof of identity tailored to this request:

 $$